aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ```
 Now, whichever method will call `connectToURL()` can either handle the exception there or throw it to the calling method.

-The biggest advantage of using this keyword is having all exception handling at one place as your application grows and becomes more complex.
+The biggest advantage of using this keyword is having all exception handling in one place as your application grows and becomes more complex.
 Also, it helps declutter your code.

 ### `throw` keyword
 We use this keyword to throw an exception manually from anywhere in the code.
 This concept is best explained through an example.

 In this example, we'll be looking at a program that divides two numbers for us and displays the result.
 Open up the [`DivisionExample` starter code](https://git.generalassemb.ly/GA-Cognizant/foundational-java/tree/master/java-basics/exception-handling-lesson/starter-code/DivisionExample).

-> **Knowledge Check:** Take two minutes to look at the code and determine how to handle the error if it occurs.
+> **Knowledge Check**: Take two minutes to look at the code and determine how to handle the error if it occurs.

-The program runs smoothly if you use any value higher than 0 as a divisor.
-But as soon as you input 0 as a divisor, the program fails with the exception `/ by zero`.
+The program runs smoothly if you use any value higher than zero as a divisor.
+But, as soon as you input zero as a divisor, the program fails with the exception `/ by zero`.
 This is a type of [`ArithmeticException`](https://docs.oracle.com/javase/8/docs/api/?java/lang/ArithmeticException.html).

-In this case, in the `division()` method, we need to check if the divisor is 0, then throw an exception.
-We can handle this exception by surrounding our code with a `try-catch` block, but this time we'll let the calling method — in our case `main()` — handle the exception.
+In this case, in the `division()` method, we need to check if the divisor is zero, then throw an exception.
+We can handle this exception by surrounding our code with a `try-catch` block, but this time we'll let the calling method — in our case `main()` — handle the exception:

 ```java
 public static void division(int numerator, int divisor) {